-Data to Collect on Trial Continuances: Superior Court operating divisions are to collect data on the source of trial continuances granted (who requested) and the primary reason for the continuance (why needed), as articulated by the judicial officer, and enter this information as result codes (as opposed to mere docket entries that are narrative) into CourtView.
-While the divisions may have different continuance codes reflecting their unique business processes, the courtwide reports will use a common set of reporting categories approved at a May 14, 2008 Performance Standards meeting convened with the presiding judges by Chief Judge Rufus King.
+Data to Collect on Trial Continuances: Superior Court operating divisions are to collect data on the source of trial continuances granted (who requested) and the primary reason for the continuance (why needed), as articulated by the judicial officer, and enter this information as Result Codes (as opposed to narrative docket entries) into CourtView.
+While the divisions may have different continuance codes reflecting their unique business processes, the courtwide reports will use a common set of reporting categories approved at a May 14, 2008 Performance Standards meeting convened with the presiding judges by the Chief Judge.
 Individual division codes will be "mapped" to these categories for division and enterprise reporting.